The Mons Huygens Myth

 It requires a concerted effort from multiple stakeholders to ensure that only accurate information about lunar topography becomes widespread.Naming the Peaks

 As this study shows, the most significant lunar mountains don't have official names yet from the IAU.
 This is a problem for clear communication and education.
-Without consistent names for them, myths like 'Mons Huygens is the tallest mountain on the moon' are more likely to persist, and get taught.
+Without consistent names for them, myths like 'Mons Huygens is the tallest mountain on the Moon' are more likely to persist, and get taught.

 Educational Integrity